-Reasons due to which Customers Leave a Particular Telecom Operator

-Customer leave due to a lot of problems particularly due to unsatisfaction with the services and packages of a telecom operator.
-They can also leave if better services are provided by other operators and this all happens when there is a lot of competition in telecom sector [2].
-Another reason could be contracts which end after a two year period.
-Customers after that tend to look for best possible offer available in telecom market for a new mobile phone.

-Majority of previous researches point out the competition in telecom sector which results in customer switching between operators because better services may be provided by other operators.
-This is the major churn reason these days [2], [8], [10].

-Moreover, Customer could also switch if their contract with a particular operator expire.
-In these situation customers tend to go for a change or to go with operators which provide the best deal for new mobile phones.
-Sometimes there comes up a scenario if packages do not meet the requirements of the customers.
-This a one of the major reason of churn.

-These all the churn reasons are interlinked because the solutions which are required to solve them are more or less the same.
-Moreover they can help data scientists in finding solutions for churn problem.
-Effects of these reasons is in the form of loss of revenue for telecom organizations because when a customer leaves it results less payments in the form of bills which is a direct loss.
-Moreover it is twenty times more expensive to attract new customers rather than retaining previous ones.
-So these effects can be very costly for operators [11].

 Conclusion

 My findings from this research were in the form of most accurate algorithms for churn prediction, research gap and problems due to which companies were not able to reach to a concrete solution for churn problem.
 Companies were not using the best data sets and algorithms for churn prediction.
 They were just trying to re-invent the wheel by using old strategies which became outdated as data increased.
-Relevance of this research with respect to market is in the form that it becomes helpful in customizing marketing strategies to improve flaws and customer treatment/retention strategies to satisfy customers so that they won’t leave.
-New offerings could be the use of complaints and repair data which could produce more accurate results, with the use of Deep Learning Convolution Neural Network algorithms, as compared to other algorithms and demographics data.
-These algorithms have the capability to deal with huge and inconsistent complaints big data sets which could be a strong basis for future research in churn prediction domain based on initial perceptions.
+Future areas of research could be the use of complaints and repair data which could produce more accurate results, with the use of Deep Learning Convolution Neural Network algorithms, as compared to other algorithms and demographics data.
+These algorithms have the capability to deal with huge and inconsistent complaints data sets which could be a strong basis for future research in churn prediction domain based on initial perceptions and because of all this, evolution of market and improvement could be in the form that it becomes helpful in customizing marketing strategies to improve flaws and customer treatment/retention strategies to satisfy customers so that they won’t leave.
 In conclusion, this research helped me in filling up the research gap in a small capacity.
 May be building up on this gap in the form of its solution could give us a concrete solution in future for Churn Prediction using Big Data in Telecommunication Sector.

 .